Frequently Asked Questions

 What does the system include?

-The system includes an app in a mobile phone, accessibility spots (sensors) that installed in the building\venues and an Internet interface for managing the voice description.
+The system includes a mobile app, beacons to be installed in the venue, and an online admin portal (Dashboard) for managing the audio description and fleet.

 Does the app cost money?

-The RightHear app is free for users!
-It is available for download on Apple and Android.
+The RightHear app is 100% free for users, on Android and iOS.

 Does the app require an Internet connection?